gotec/gambit/README.md

 ## How to use gambit
 After installation, we suggest to check out our [tutorial](https://github.com/gotec/gambit/blob/master/TUTORIAL.ipynb), detailing how to get started using `gambit`.
 We also provide detailed inline documentation serving as reference.

-We have publised some motivating results as well as details on the disambiguation algorithm and its hyperparameters in ["gambit– An Open Source Name Disambiguation Tool for Version Control Systems"](https://arxiv.org/abs/2103.05666).
+We have published some motivating results as well as details on the disambiguation algorithm and its hyperparameters in ["gambit– An Open Source Name Disambiguation Tool for Version Control Systems"](https://arxiv.org/abs/2103.05666).
 An earlier version of gambit used to obtain the results shown in our paper is archived is available on [zenodo.org](http://doi.org/10.5281/zenodo.4384646).
 Due to GDPR, we cannot publish the manually disambiguated ground-truth data on zenodo.
 However, if you require this data for research purposes or replication of our results please feel free to contact us directly.

 All functions of `gambit` have been tested on Ubuntu, Mac OS, and Windows.